0mar/dealiiscale/README.md

 ```

 This will post-process the output of the binaries into the latex report and compile it (requires `pdftex`)

-## Implementations present

-deal.II comes with many examples, located in `/Applications/deal.II-9.0.0.app/Contents/Resources/examples`, also found in a more legible format on the [tutorial page][5].

-This repo has currently three 'roughly working' implementations:

-- `demo.cpp`, a verbatim copy of a tutorial (step 3) to check if the installation works
-- `separated.cpp`, a decoupled elliptic-elliptic solver used to test individual properties of the multiscale implementation
-- `manufactured.cpp`, a multiscale elliptic-elliptic solver with convergence testing.
-- `simple.cpp`, a working start for the target system.

 ## Disclaimer